SOC-ICNN: From Polyhedral to Conic Geometry for Learning Convex Surrogate Functions: Method

-\begin{proof}[Proof sketch] Dualizing the LP in \eqref{eq:method_relu_lp} yields a linear maximization problem over a bounded polyhedron (the boundedness follows from the non-negative chain constraints $0\le \bm{\nu}_L\le \bm{c}$ and $0\le\bm{\nu}_\ell\le U_{\ell+1}^\top\bm{\nu}_{\ell+1}$, where $\bm{\nu}_\ell$ are dual multiplies).
-Since a linear function over a polyhedron attains its maximum at an extreme point, and the number of extreme points is finite, the primal value function is the maximum of finitely many affine functions.
-A complete derivation is provided in Appendix~\ref{app:relu_cpwl_proof}. \end{proof}
+\begin{proof}[Proof sketch] Dualizing \eqref{eq:method_relu_lp} yields a linear maximization problem over a bounded polyhedron, with boundedness induced by the nonnegative dual chain \(0\le\bm\nu_L\le\bm c\) and \(0\le\bm\nu_\ell\le U_{\ell+1}^\top\bm\nu_{\ell+1}\).
+A linear objective over a polyhedron attains its maximum at an extreme point, and finitely many extreme points yield a finite max-affine representation.
+Details are provided in Appendix~\ref{app:relu_cpwl_proof}. \end{proof}